build-on-aws/content/posts/ci-cd-pipelines-for-two-connected-services-using-aws-copilot/index.md

 ## Initial Setup

-In this section, you will do the initial setup of pulling down the sample application code, initialize the application and environment on using AWS Copilot.
+In this section, you will do the initial setup of pulling down the sample application code, initialize the application and environment on to your terminal as a starting point requirement for using Copilot.
 We will start with this sample application where all the code is in a single, mono-repo, deploy the frontend and backend service as a separate unit, and then move the code into its own repository with a CI/CD process.

 **Step 1:** Pull down the sample application to your local workstation and change the directory to the code location: